Fermionic tensor network contraction for arbitrary geometries: Fermionic tensor network computation

 $Q$ has the same dimensions as $A$, and we choose $s(Q)=s(A)$, and the legs of $Q$ carry the same symmetry labels as the legs of $A$.
 In the SVD, we {choose $s(U)=s(A)$}, and the singular values are truncated up to dimension $\chi$ using the singular values from all the symmetry blocks of $S$.

 The unordered contraction in Eq.~\ref{eq:tncontract} defines the value of $\mathcal{T}$.
+For symmetric tensors, the +/- labels of the contracted indices must be compatible for the contraction to be valid, that is, the outgoing leg of one tensor can only be contracted with the ingoing leg of another (in Eq.~\ref{eq:simplecontract}, either $k$ is labelled + on $A$ and - on $B$, or vice versa), and any such compatible choice of +/- labels is a valid symmetric tensor network $\mathcal{T}$.
 However, the cost to compute $\mathcal{T}$ further depends on the order of the tensor contractions.
 If approximate contraction is used, both cost and accuracy also depend on when and which shared bonds are compressed.
 The order of tensor contraction in the exact case defines a contraction tree (see Fig.~\ref{fig:contractiontree}(a)) where the vertical axis illustrates the time-ordering of the pairwise contractions.
 In the approximate contraction case, Fig.~\ref{fig:contractiontree}(b), the contraction tree contains additional lines between branches indicating the compression of bonds between tensors.